davebryson/sgl/README.md

     {"jim", ["ticketholder"]}
 ],

-%% Ids is a list of the Prinicipal Ids that fulfilled the rule.
+%% 'Ids' is a list of the Prinicipal Ids that may fulfill the rule.
-%% In this example, that would be carl and jim.
+%% In this example, that would be either carl OR jim.
 {ok, Ids} = sgl:evaluate(Rule, Principals).
 ```